SchapiroLabor/NEP_MistyR/README.md

 ## Data

-Simulated data with x, y, and ct annotation columns is used.
-The script src/Tutorial_Misty_adapted.R uses a relative input datapath to a data folder 2 levels above the cloned GitHub repo.
-The output files are stored in a form you created output folder on the same level as the cloned GitHub repo.
-The downstream notebook creates an initial heatmap visualization of the results and takes the stored output from the initial script as input.
+### In silico tissue (IST) data
+Simulated .csv data with x, y, and ct annotation columns were used.
+The asymmetric and symmetric in silico tissue (IST) datasets were generated as described here: https://github.com/SchapiroLabor/NEP_IST_generation.

+### Myocardial infarction (MI) data

+UPDATE PATH

 ## Scripts